a0x8o/flink/docs/dev/table/tableApi.md

 Table table = input
   .window([Window w].as("w"))  // define window with alias w
-  .groupBy("w, a")  // group the table by attribute a and window w .select("a, w.start, w.end, b.count"); // aggregate and add window start and end timestamps
+  .groupBy("w, a")  // group the table by attribute a and window w .select("a, w.start, w.end, w.rowtime, b.count"); // aggregate and add window start, end, and rowtime timestamps
 {% endhighlight %}
 </div>